top of page

 10 Unique Experiences We Had In Laos, The Tiny But Crazy And Beautiful Southeast Asian Country

-Chances are you've only heard of Laos vaguely or in passing or bundled up in Vietnam.
-You never really hear of anyone or anything from Laos really, do you?
+Chances are, you've only heard of Laos vaguely or in passing or bundled up with Vietnam.
+You never usually hear of anyone or anything from Laos really, do you?

 So here's my recommendation for a fulfilling 3-day Laos itinerary and 10 unique and crazy experiences to have in this country.